Lavesson/muppix/README.md

 The one thing that might happen, is that the loop device might not always be released, and the temporary mount might not always be released correctly.
-In that case, run the following commands (with root privilegies)
+In that case, run the following commands (with root privilegies) from the repository root folder:

-		$ umount mnt/		  # Notice that this is not /mnt, but the local mnt in the repo
+		$ umount mnt/
 		$ losetup -d /dev/loop0